danclab/laMEG/README.md

        conda create -n <env name> python=3.6.13

-   replacing '<env name>' with the name of the environment you would like to create (i.e. 'lameg')
+   replacing &lt;env name&gt; with the name of the environment you would like to create (i.e. 'lameg')

 2. Activate the environment:

        conda activate <env name>

-   replacing '<env name>' with name of the environment you created.
+   replacing &lt;env name&gt; with name of the environment you created.

 3. To install laMEG, from the base directory, run: